 Customer Experience Example: Southwest Airlines

 Southwest Airlines is known for service excellence and moments of magic with customers.
-The company is also consistently atop the list of airlines in the Temkin Experience Ratings, an annual customer experience benchmark of companies based on a survey of 10,000 US consumers.
+The company is also consistently atop the list of airlines in Experience Ratings, an annual customer experience benchmark of companies based on a survey of 10,000 US consumers.

 Take this example: a Southwest passenger arrives at her destination and sees that her luggage is damaged due to mishandling.
 She walks into the Southwest office, expecting long lines and paperwork.